 Set aside time each day leading up to Christmas to spend time in God’s Word, dive deeper into the Christmas story, and prepare your hearts as a family.
 If you’re not sure where to start, you might enjoy this 31-Day Advent Devotional by my friend Nancy DeMoss Wolgemuth.
 It's the one I'm reading this year.
 These readings will lead you to contemplate the loveliness and essence of Christmas.
 Let this book be your companion as you spend the days surrounding Christmas the way these men, women, and angels did, your gaze fixed on our great God and Savior.

 Charlie Brown complained about the commercialization of Christmas way back in 1965, and while most of us likely agree, our wallets sure don’t show it!
 According to a post-Christmas survey in 2019, the average American spent over $900 on Christmas gifts, while 21.5% percent of respondents stated that they went into debt over Christmas.
 This year, take some time as a family to re-evaluate your Christmas spending and instill an attitude of gratitude in your daughter.
 Here are some ways to do that:

 - In keeping with the three gifts the wise men brought Jesus, give each family member three gifts.

 - Exchange names and have each family member provide a gift for just one person.

 - Ask your children to write a wish list for what they want to give and to whom.

-- Get the gifts out of the way on New Year's Eve and spending Christmas morning with each other and Jesus!
+- Get the gifts out of the way on New Year's Eve and spend Christmas morning with each other and Jesus!

 3.)
 Start a new Christ-centered tradition with your family